• Skip to primary navigation

 Check out the list below for details on how to adapt this recipe for a different chicken cut:

-• Breasts - Lower the oven temperature to 400 degrees F and bake teriyaki chicken breasts for 20 to 25 minutes.
+• Breasts: Lower the oven temperature to 400 °F and bake teriyaki chicken breasts for 20 to 25 minutes.

-• Tenders - Lower the oven temperature to 350 degrees F and bake teriyaki chicken breasts for 18 to 22 minutes.
+• Tenders: Lower the oven temperature to 350 °F and bake teriyaki chicken breasts for 18 to 22 minutes.

-• Bite-Size Chunks - Lower the temperature to 350 degrees F and bake chunks of chicken coated in teriyaki sauce for 25 to 30 minutes.
+• Bite-Size Chunks: Lower the temperature to 350 °F and bake chunks of chicken coated in teriyaki sauce for 25 to 30 minutes.

-• Drumsticks - Lower the temperature to 400 degrees F and bake teriyaki chicken drumsticks for 35 to 40 minutes.
+• Drumsticks: Lower the temperature to 400 °F and bake teriyaki chicken drumsticks for 35 to 40 minutes.

 What Goes with Teriyaki Chicken

-• I love serving baked teriyaki chicken with a side of fluffy white rice and steamed broccoli.
+• I love serving baked teriyaki chicken with a side of fluffy white rice and steamed balsamic vinegar broccoli.

-• To keep your meal low carb and keto-friendy, serve with cauliflower rice.
+• To keep your meal low carb and keto friendly, serve with copycat Chipotle cauliflower rice.

 • You can also cut the chicken into slices to fan over a healthy green salad.